Bryant Lee, Doctoral Student

 Carnegie Mellon University

-I am now Founder and CEO at Justice Toolbox, which helps bring transparency to the law.
-I graduated from CMU in December 2009 with an M.S. in Computer Science and then went to Harvard Law School from 2009-2012.
+I am now the Founder of Vertical Law, an AI-assisted law firm.
+I graduated from CMU in December 2008 with an M.S. in Computer Science and then went to Harvard Law School from 2009-2012.

 My Office was 1315 Wean Hall

-I previously worked with Prof. Luis von Ahn to develop online games that produce useful computation as a side effect.
+I previously worked with Prof. Luis von Ahn to create large labeled datasets for training AI algorithms, by collecting data generated as a side effect from online games.
 I also published research with Professors Bob Kraut and Aniket Kittur on the study of computer systems to support collaborative work.
 My previous work has been in parallel computing, cellular automata, and natural language processing.

 Harvard Law School, 2009 - 2012